 Advocacy is a huge part of working with the community and different populations.
-When I think of advocacy, my first thought was Alicia Murria, RDH, MS(c).
-She has been a dental hygienist for eight years, is the executive director of a non-profit, and a hygiene faculty member with a dental technology company since 2017.
+When I think of advocacy, my first thought is Alicia Murria, RDH, MS(c).
+She is the executive director of a non-profit and has been a hygiene faculty member with a dental technology company since 2017.

 My other articles in this series were about Amanda Berthiaume, RDH, who works with inmates, and Paula Morrison, RDH, who works in school-based dentistry.